naman16/naman-sogani.github.io/index.md

 By focusing on policy customization and alignment, your can begin monitoring and enforcing security requirements that are aligned to your organizations’ standards and cloud development practices.This approach fosters a culture of proactive risk management.

-## Implement Additional CNAPP Capabilities
+## Implement Additional CNAPP Capabilities {#implement-additional-cnapp-capabilities}

 Once your organization has established an operational rhythm with reviewing and addressing findings, and the team has become familiar with the CNAPP tool, the foundation is set to implement additional CNAPP capabilities (e.g., Cloud Infrastructure Entitlement Management (CIEM), Data Security Posture Management (DSPM), Cloud Workload Protection Platform (CWPP), AI Posture Management (AIPM)).
 Below are key considerations when implementing these additional capabilities: